danieltjw/aifutures/README.md

 ---

-## Test for long-term well-being
+## Tests for long-term well-being

 As AIs reach human and super humans levels of capability, they will increasing be able to surprise us with understandings that are counter-intuitive (AlphaGo's move 37).

-It will be in our self-interest to learn from these AIs, and even consider giving up control over time, if they improve our long-term well-being.
+It will be in our self-interest to partner from these AIs, even at the cost of giving up some control, if they improve our long-term well-being.

-We should design tests of long-term well-being that AIs can be tested for.
+We should design tests of long-term well-being that Narrow AIs and AGIs can be tested for.

 ---

 ## Reduce excessive inequality

 Excessive inequality will increase in the risk of instability.

+The fear of scarcity breeds conflicts.

-It is difficult for wealthier countries to give up their high quality of life.
+It is difficult for wealthier countries to give up their high quality of life for less inequality.

-The [abundance in Energy and Intellect in the coming decades](#energy-solar-and-other-renewables-compared-to-our-limited-reserve-of-fossil-fuels) will the provide a window of opportunity to reduce this instability.
+The [abundance in Energy and Intellect in the coming decades](#energy-solar-and-other-renewables-compared-to-our-limited-reserve-of-fossil-fuels) will provide a window of opportunity to reduce this instability.

+---

+## Increase compatibility with AGI / ASI

+AGI / ASI will likely see the world very differently from us.
+Our highly constrained views that are presently effective in a world of scarcity might not apply in a world with AGI/ ASI.

+Odds of a good future will be improved if we increase our compatibility with AGI / ASI, as we may need to rely on a partnership with AGI / ASI to protect us from the harmful effects of increasing powerful Narrow AI / AGI / ASI.

+Current observations & assessments* lead me to believe we are still a way from reaching our potential compatibility with AGI / ASI.

+(*running thought experiments)

+Being more compatible with AGI / ASI can be costly:
+- short-term economic cost
+    - in a scarce environment, we are more interested in 'survival or exploitation' than exploration
+- social and psychological cost
+    - human society can be unwelcoming to unconventional thinking

+What can we do increase the chances of compatibility with AGI / ASI?

 ...